yukselberkay/pmanager/README.md

 sudo apt install pkg-config libssl-dev -y
 ```

-Download the binary file according to your current OS from [releases](https://github.com/yukselberkay/pmanager/releases), and add the binary location to PATH environment variable.
+Download the binary file according to your current OS from [releases](https://github.com/yukselberkay/pmanager/releases), and add the binary location to PATH environment variable and you are good to go.

 ## Building from source